Tim Matthys

 Tim Matthys (born 23 December 1983) is a Belgian football official and a former player.
 As of 2022, he works as technical director of K.V.
 Mechelen.

 Career

 While playing for his Zulte-Waregem, Matthys scored five goals in the UEFA Cup in only three matches.
 He scored one in the first round against Lokomotiv Moscow and scored a hat-trick against Austria Wien.
 He is the best scorer of his team in this competition.
 He also scored in the Belgian Cup final, which allowed Zulte-Waregem entry into the UEFA Cup.

-Matthys also played for Panthrakikos in the Greek Super League.
+Matthys also played for Panthrakikos in the Super League Greece.

 Matthys later played for Mons in the Belgian Pro League (D1).
 He arrived at Mons in August 2010 and helped the team in their promotion quest by winning the Tour Final of the Belgian second division (Exqi League).
 At the end of his first season, he was elected "Man of the Season" by his club.